rtbo/eidoplot/README.md

   multiple plots etc. All will be laid-out in a consistent way, leaving enough space for axis ticks labels, legends etc. without a single line of code on the user side.

+- **GUI integration and real-time rendering**
+ - The package `iced-oplot` provides a [iced](https::/github.com/iced-rs/iced.git) `Figure` widget.
+Thanks to separation of data from design, redraws of the same figure with different data is very efficient and compatible with real-time rendering, up to hundreds of redraws per second.

 - **Declarative DSL:**
   - `.eplt` language for concise figure description.
 This DSL is fairly incomplete, but all examples in the repo are working.